-Believe it or not, danger, pain and loss are the drivers behind the flash sale and the law of scarcity to motivate a purchase action.
-The imminent threat of missing out on a deal induces a psychological response that is similar to the primal-based fear we associate with immanent danger.
+Believe it or not, danger, pain, and loss are the drivers behind the flash sale and the law of scarcity to motivate a purchase action.
+The imminent threat of missing out on a deal induces a psychological response that is similar to the primal-based fear we associate with imminent danger.
 Sounds like a bad thing!

-Knowing this I would hope to avoid scarcity based fear so I will not become an emotional buyer.
+Knowing this, I would hope to avoid scarcity based fear so I will not become an emotional buyer.
 Who am I kidding?
 Just last week several airlines announced a 24-hour online flash sale.
-I found myself booking a flight to a way in the future future event, with minutes to spare before the rates changed.
+I found myself booking a flight to way in the future event, with minutes to spare before the rates changed.

 I faced my fear of losing out on an opportunity and avoided the pain of spending more for the same airline ticket that I got at a big discount.

 A Fleeting Sales Event Creates Long Term Results

 Also known as daily deals, the word flash grabs our attention.
 Flash deals are high-value discounts or promotional codes or coupons that last for a limited period of time, from a few hours to a few days.

 - Increased profits

 - You will grab the attention of new customers

 - Expand retargeting efforts